Interleukin 35

-Interleukin 35 (IL-35) is a recently discovered anti-inflammatory cytokine from the IL-12 family.
+Interleukin 35 (IL-35) is an anti-inflammatory cytokine from the IL-12 family.
 Member of IL-12 family - IL-35 is produced by wide range of regulatory lymphocytes and plays a role in immune suppression.
 IL-35 can block the development of Th1 and Th17 cells by limiting early T cell proliferation.

 Structure

 IL-35 and its receptor

 IL-35 is a dimeric protein composed of IL-12α and IL-27β chains, which are encoded by two separate genes called IL12A and EBI3 (Epstein-Barr virus-induced gene 3), respectively.
 IL-35 receptor consists of IL-12Rβ2 (part of the IL-12R) and gp130 (part of IL-27R) chains.
 Compared to these two related interleukins, IL-35 is also able to signal through only one of the aforementioned chains.
 This was proven in vivo when absence of either of the receptor chains did not influence effects of IL-35.
 On regulatory B-cells, IL-35 signals through the IL-12Rβ2 and IL-27Rα subunits.